jenkinsci/ironmq-notifier-plugin/README.md

 Default expiry if not provided is 604,800 (7 days).
 The messages have FIFO (first-in first-out) ordering so ensure continuity and can be dealt with by different clients as needed.

-**1.0.19-SNAPSHOT** - minimum version of Jenkins set to 2.164.1, Default Configuration in Jenkins/Configure modified to use Secrets vs. cleartext
+**1.0.19** - minimum version of Jenkins set to 2.164.1, Default Configuration in Jenkins/Configure modified to use Secrets vs. cleartext
 ***
+__Warning__ !!

+When upgrading to Version 1.0.19, tokenId will no longer be set as part of Default Config.
+Jobs will store encrypted data to comply with a Jenkins Security advisory effecting most plugins.

-__Warning__ After installing 1.0.19, the administrator will need to go to Jenkins Server/Config and re-enter the Default Token.
+After installing 1.0.19, the administrator will need to go to each job and re-enter the TokenId which will be re-saved in encrypted format.

 For more information about this change, see warnings about cleartext configuration information being stored on the filesystem with recommendations on how to adjust [see this security advisory impacting many plugins](https://jenkins.io/security/advisory/2019-10-16/)
 This plugin only transmits build results and sends no private data of any kind other than a success/fail.
 Changes were made to address new Jenkins developer conventions about storing this data in plain text.